 The Last Supper (circa 1498)

 Da Vinci's Notebooks

 Da Vinci's notebooks are now more than 500 years old.

 Most of them are not bound the way a typical book would be today, but rather comprised of loose sheets of paper gathered into collections and wrapped with fabric.
 Paper was scarce in Da Vinci's time, so he used every available space in a page for drawings, observations, even recipes and shopping lists, making them somewhat difficult to interpret.
 Adding to the difficulty in deciphering his works was the fact that Da Vinci's scripted notes were written backwards, or in a mirror image, and read from right to left.
 His reason for this remains a mystery, but it is thought that Leonardo's theories sometimes went against church teachings and his secret writing could have been a way to avoid scrutiny.
-Da Vinci also might have feared that someone friend, Count Francesco Melzi.
-After his death, Melzi's heirs did not fully comprehend the value of the information and the manuscripts were dispersed.
-They placed the notebooks in an attic where they were viewed by guests who sometimes took pages with them as souvenirs.
-In a few years Melzi's family lost all the manuscripts and soon pages were scattered across Europe.
+Da Vinci also might have feared that someone would steal his designs and publish them under their own name.
+Ironically, Da Vinci addressed an imaginary readership in the margins of his notebooks urging the reader to make sure his work was printed into a proper book.
+It is presumed that he meant for the notebooks to be published after his death.
+Da Vinci's Notebooks Several common themes recur in the now fragile notebooks: nature, technology (including gears, cogwheels, screws and pulleys), aviation and vision, to name a few.
+Upon the death of Leonardo Da Vinci, the notebooks were given to his long-time all the manuscripts and soon pages were scattered across Europe.